Pilothouse-App/Pilothouse/README.md

 - `pilothouse delete [site]`: Deletes an existing local site.
 - `pilothouse generate-ssl [site]`: Generates, installs, and trusts a self-signed SSL certificate for the specified site.
 - `pilothouse mysql [command]`: Runs the provided MySQL command.
 The command will be run on the database of the current site, or with no database selected if not run from within a site directory.
+- `pilothouse wp [command]`: Runs a WP-CLI command in the Docker container against the current site.
 - `pilothouse compose [command]`: Runs a `docker-compose` command with required environment variables set.

 ### License